redfire359/SecureChatRoom/README.md

-**Todo**:
-- clean up code
-- automate cert generation
-- server handle multiple connections
-- Add more output (who is sending message, etc)

-## Simple Chat Messaging Server/Client written in C++
+# Simple Chat Messaging Server/Client written in C++

 This was created in linux and then cross compiled to run on windows.
 Build steps are as follows: